MAD9137/f2024/docs/modules/week5/customize-table.md

 The TableView class has functions built in to help create and manage the TableViewCells (reminder: cells are the rows in your table).
 The TableView will only ever create enough Cell objects to fill the height of the TableView, plus a few more.
 The Cell objects get recycled as you scroll through the TableView (when the table has more Cells than the TableView can display at one time on screen).
 Each Cell that scrolls off the top of the screen has its contents removed, and is reused as the next cell brought on the bottom the screen with new data displayed in it.

-When you want to add different information into each cell of a TableView, you must do it when the cells are being created in the **tableView(tableView, cellForRowAtIndexPath)->UITableViewCell** function.
+When you want to add different information into each cell of a TableView, you must do it when the cells are being created in the `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` function.
 This function gets called once for each cell that gets created.
-It gets a copy of the specific cell so you can customize it.
+Each time this function is called, it creates a copy of the default cell (the cell with the unique identifyer) allowing you to add customized information into each cell.
 At the end of this function, you are required to return your modified UITableViewCell object as the return type indicates.

 ## Customizing TableViewCells Labels